 With control variables

-Note: Conjoint estimates with 95% confidence intervals.
+Note: Conjoint estimates with 95 per cent confidence intervals.

 At the same time, Figure D1 shows that the results based on the AMCEs comparing working-class and upper-class cultural consumption candidates are less clear-cut than the AMCEs using our main dependent variable.
-We find that SVP voters are more likely to vote for their party if a candidate with the beer attribute rather than the classical music/wine attribute became party leader, but the AMCE is only statistically significant in the model with control variables (p<0.05).
-The main reason for the lack of statistical significance is that party vote probability among SVP voters is very high even for candidates enjoying classical music and wine (61.9% in the model without control variables, 63.4% in the model with control variables, see the grey circles in Figure D1).
+We find that SVP voters are more likely to vote for their party if a candidate with the beer attribute rather than the classical music/wine attribute becomes party leader, but the AMCE is only statistically significant in the model with control variables (p<0.05).
+The main reason for the lack of statistical significance is that party vote probability among SVP voters is very high, even for candidates enjoying classical music and wine (61.9 per cent in the model without control variables, 63.4 per cent in the model with control variables, see the grey circles in Figure D1).
 This high vote probability is surprising given that SVP voters were strongly opposed to choosing candidates with upper-class cultural consumption as party leaders (see main document, Figure 2).
 However, according to our results, SVP voters remain loyal in voting for their party even if an unpreferred candidate becomes its leader.
 Thus, the two variables are not measuring the same thing: we found a strong anti-elite bias for party leader choice, but not for the probability of voting for the party.
 Yet despite these differences for the classical music/wine attribute (upper-class cultural consumption), the patterns for the beer attribute (working-class cultural consumption) remain the same as in the main analysis.
 This is also confirmed by the fact that drinking beer is not associated with a higher vote probability among all the other (non-SVP) parties, and the ACME of working-class cultural consumption is not statistically significant among any of them.

 The probability of vote switching and implications for electoral support